 Chemical Nature of Enzymes

 Proteins are all enzymes, but all proteins are not enzymes.
 However, there are several conjugated enzymes bound to the protein portion of the enzyme with a non-protein moiety, which is called the Apo enzyme.
 The portion of the non-protein is known as the cofactor.
-If the co-factor, like potassium calcium, magnesium, manganese, is of an inorganic type, it is known as the prosthetic group.
+If the co-factor, like Potassium, calcium, magnesium, manganese, is of an inorganic type, it is known as the prosthetic group.
 In general, the prosthetic group is closely bound to the protein portion of the enzyme and it is difficult to separate it with a simple technique such as diffusion.
 The enzyme is called a holoenzyme with the prosthetic group and the Apo enzyme.

-If organic moulds such as NADP, NAD, FAD, etc. are co-factor attached to an enzyme protein, it is called a coenzyme.
+If organic molds such as NADP, NAD, FAD, etc. are co-factor attached to an enzyme protein, it is called a coenzyme.
 In general, a coenzyme is loosely bound to the Apoenzyme and can be isolated easily from the prosthetic group.
 Often, coenzymes are heat tolerant.

 Mechanism of Enzyme Action

-The behaviour of the enzyme is greatly influenced by the reaction conditions; unique temperature and pH conditions are needed for most enzymes.
+The behavior of the enzyme is greatly influenced by the reaction conditions; unique temperature and pH conditions are needed for most enzymes.
 The lock and key model will better describe the mechanism of enzyme action and its selectivity.

 By providing a surface for the substrate, an enzyme brings down the activation energy of the reaction.
 The mechanism of enzyme action has been a matter of research ever since their identification.
 The enzyme provides the substrate with a surface for the response to take place.
 A complex (intermediate) forms the substrate, which then supplies the substance and the enzyme.
 There is a complex configuration of the substrate that is connected to the enzyme and can only fit into a specific enzyme similar to that of a lock that has a particular key.